MSU-DHI-Lab/data-workflows-workshop/learn/publishing_data_in_plain_language.md

 - Practice path: you bundle everything locally to rehearse without depositing.
 - Live path: you can deposit to Zenodo and mint a DOI if you have an account.
 ## What “successful understanding” looks like
-- You can list the required publishing artifacts (README, dictionary, license, citation, metadata, validation report).
+- You can list the required publishing files (README, dictionary, license, citation, metadata, validation report).
 - You can state reuse terms clearly and consistently.
 - You can record a DOI and version in README and CITATION.cff.
 - You can explain why publishing differs from sharing a file without context.